Questioning the wobbling interpretation of low-spin bands in $\gamma$-soft nuclei within the interacting boson-fermion model: Results and discussions

-It is noted that recent experiments suggested the wobbling bands in two gold nuclei as well, i.e., $^{187}$Au \cite{sensharma2020} and $^{183}$Au \cite{nandi2020}.
-Their low-lying negative-parity states are empirically understood as the proton $\pi{h_{9/2}}$ orbital coupled with a prolate-deformed core.
-Within the IBFM, the standard choice of the fermion model space would be the proton $Z=50-82$ major shell, and the corresponding spherical single-particle orbital of the odd particle is ${\pi}h_{11/2}$, while the $\pi{h_{9/2}}$ orbital is in the next major shell.
-Earlier phenomenological IBFM calculations \cite{bijker1982,arias1986} considered the $\pi{h_{9/2}}$ intruder orbital coupled to the $^{186}$Pt core for a description of the $I={9/2}^{-}$ ground state bands of odd Au nuclei.
-In principle, both the $\pi{h_{11/2}}$ and $\pi{h_{9/2}}$ orbitals could be included in our model but, due to the huge energy gap between their spherical single-particle levels, contribution from the latter is expected to be negligibly small.
+Finally, we make a remark on the recently proposed wobbling bands in the heavier nuclei, i.e., $^{187}$Au \cite{sensharma2020} and $^{183}$Au \cite{nandi2020}.
+Empirically, their low-lying negative-parity states are understood as the proton $\pi{h_{9/2}}$ orbital coupled with a prolate-deformed core.
+Within the standard IBFM, the above nuclei would be described by the coupling between the odd proton $\pi h_{11/2}$ orbital and the even-even Hg core.
+Earlier phenomenological IBFM calculations \cite{bijker1982,arias1986} considered the $\pi{h_{9/2}}$ intruder orbital coupled to the even-even Pt core in order to describe the $I={9/2}^{-}$ ground state bands of odd-mass Au nuclei.
+In principle, both the $\pi{h_{11/2}}$ and $\pi{h_{9/2}}$ orbitals could be simultaneously included in our model but, due to the huge energy difference between their spherical single-particle levels across the proton $Z=82$ major shell gap, contribution from the latter is expected to be negligible.
 In addition, the even-even core nuclei $^{188}$Hg and $^{184}$Hg are often characterized by oblate and prolate shapes that coexist near the ground state \cite{heyde2011}.
-Previous SCMF calculations based on the universal EDFs, e.g., of Skyrme \cite{yao2013} and Gogny \cite{nomura2013hg} types, predicted an oblate minimum for $^{188}$Hg and a pronounced prolate-oblate shape coexistence for $^{184}$Hg.
-In both cases, the PESs are far from $\gamma$ soft, in contrast to the nuclei considered here (see Fig.~\ref{fig:pes}).
-These facts indicate a potential difficulty in the treatment of the $\pi{h_{11/2}}$ orbital for $^{187}$Au and $^{183}$Au within the present IBFM framework.
+Previous mean-field calculations using the Skyrme \cite{yao2013} and Gogny \cite{nomura2013hg} forces predicted an oblate minimum for $^{188}$Hg and a pronounced prolate-oblate shape coexistence for $^{184}$Hg.
+In both cases, the PESs were shown to be far from $\gamma$ soft, in contrast to the nuclei considered here (see Fig.~\ref{fig:pes}).
+These facts indicate a potential difficulty in the treatment of the $\pi{h_{11/2}}$ orbital for $^{187}$Au and $^{183}$Au within our model calculations.